samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Uncommon*

 *Sending Stones* come in pairs, with each stone carved to match the other so the pairing is easily recognized.
 While you touch one stone, you can cast [Sending](/spells/2619015-sending) from it.
 The target is the bearer of the other stone.
-If no creature bears the other stone, you know that fact as soon as you use the stone, and you don’t cast the spell.
+If no creature bears the other stone, you know that fact as soon as you use the stone, and you don't cast the spell.

-Once *Sending* is cast using either stone, the stones can’t be used again until the next dawn.
+Once *Sending* is cast using either stone, the stones can't be used again until the next dawn.
 If one of the stones in a pair is destroyed, the other one becomes nonmagical.

 ### [Sentinel Shield](/magic-items/5403-sentinel-shield)